top of page

 How learning happens (diagram by Oliver Caviglioli)

-Environment affecting learning Embedding into long term memory- Recall of new learning reusing information.
+Environment affecting learning Embedding into long term memory- Recall of new learning if not revised or used learning gets forgotten.

 Environment – classroom learning environment – teachers need to ensure high levels of focus, concentration and attention from students – study habits – keeping it simple to avoid cognitive overload.